Skip to main content

 This framing resonates powerfully across Asia.
 Indonesia, Vietnam, and the Philippines, all rapidly digitising economies, have more in common with India's AI priorities than with the frontier model concerns of Silicon Valley.
 The Global AI Impact Commons, a voluntary initiative launched at the summit featuring 80+ impact stories across 30+ countries, gives developing nations a practical framework for sharing and replicating successful AI deployments.

 The summit also exposed strategic tensions.
 China sent a delegation but made no major investment announcements, reflecting the broader US-China tech rivalry playing out across Asia.
-India's positioning as a "democratic AI" alternative to both Chinese state-directed AI and US corporate-dominated AI is deliberate and increasingly influential.
+This aligns with our recent analysis of broader AI trends reshaping the Asia-Pacific region.

 What was the India AI Impact Summit 2026?

 It was an international summit on artificial intelligence held at Bharat Mandapam in New Delhi from 16 to 21 February 2026.
-Organised under the IndiaAI Mission by the Ministry of Electronics and Information Technology, it was the first AI summit of this scale hosted by a Global South nation, drawing over 100 country delegations and 20+ heads of state.
+Organised under the IndiaAI Mission by the Ministry of Electronics and Information Technology, it was the first AI summit of this scale hosted by a Global South nation.

 What is the New Delhi Declaration on AI Impact?